Read More

 At Gentle Dental, we specialise in providing dental care with a gentle touch.
 Our dentists will talk you through your examination, suggest a range of treatment options and can even provide extra pain relief so you won’t feel a thing.

 If you have a dental problem you’ve been avoiding, let us take care of you.
-Book an appointment with our friendly dentists today.
+Book an appointment with our friendly dentists today at one of our locations across Wellington, Lower Hutt and Upper Hutt.